On the nonorientable four-ball genus of torus knots: Involutive obstruction and genus bounds from the unoriented link Floer TQFT

 \begin{thm}[{\cite[Theorem 1.3.1]{fan2019unoriented}}] Let $S$ be a disoriented link cobordism between (disoriented) links $L_1$ and $L_2$.
 Then there is a $\delta$-grading-preserving $\mathbb{F}_2[U]$-module map

-called the cobordism map induced by $S$, whose chain homotopy class depends only on the isotopy class of $S$.
+called the cobordism map induced by $S$, whose chain homotopy class depends only on the isotopy class of $S$, as a disoriented link cobordism.
 This map is functorial in the following sense: if $S_1$ and $S_2$ are disoriented link cobordisms between $L_1$ and $L_2$ and between $L_2$ and $L_3$, respectively, then we have functoriality up to chain homotopy:

 \end{thm}